prof18/marcogomiero.com/content/posts/2024/kmp-ci-android.md

 The `gradle-home-cache-cleanup` parameter will enable a feature that will try to delete any files in the Gradle User Home that were not used by Gradle during the GitHub Actions Workflow before saving the cache.
 In this way, some space can be saved.
 More info can be found [in the documentation](https://github.com/gradle/actions/blob/main/docs/setup-gradle.md#remove-unused-files-from-gradle-user-home-before-saving-to-the-cache).

-Instead, the `cache-encryption-key` parameter provides an encryption key from GitHub secrets to encrypt the configuration cache.
+The `cache-encryption-key` parameter provides an encryption key from GitHub secrets to encrypt the configuration cache.
 The configuration cache might contain stored credentials and other secrets, so encrypting it before saving it on the GitHub cache is better.
 More info can be found [in the documentation](https://github.com/gradle/actions/blob/main/docs/setup-gradle.md#saving-configuration-cache-data).

 ```yml
 - uses: gradle/actions/setup-gradle@v3